Financial Aid + Scholarships

 CSS Profile

 While all colleges require the FAFSA, some schools also require the CSS PROFILE.
+The 2024-25 CSS PROFILE will be available beginning October 1, 2023.
 Unlike the FAFSA, the CSS PROFILE costs $25 for the first application and $16 for each additional application submitted.
 Make sure that your school requires the CSS PROFILE before filling it out.
+CSS PROFILE fee waivers are available.

 Additional CSS Profile Resources: